This page includes information on:

 A First Nations Stepparent may be eligible for compensation if they lived with the Removed Child’s biological Caregiving Parent and contributed to the support of the Child for at least three years before the Child was removed.

-Eligibility of deceased Caregiving Parents and Caregiving Grandparents
+Eligibility of Deceased Caregiving Parents and Caregiving Grandparents

 In some cases, it’s possible to submit or continue a Claim for someone who has passed away.

-An eligible deceased Caregiving Parent or Caregiving Grandparent is someone who passed away on or after April 1, 1991, and was a:
+An eligible Deceased Caregiving Parent or Caregiving Grandparent is someone who passed away on or after April 1, 1991, and was a:

 - Biological or adoptive parent; or